Getting started¶

 - A POSIX-compatible file system accessible from all compute nodes (for SLURM execution)

-- An NCBI API key (required when using
+- An NCBI API key (highly recommended when using

 --SRA_index)